karllhughes/learn/_posts/2021-07-15-content-creation-agency.md

 <!-- signup -->

-This article will explore what content creation agencies offer, who should consider working with one, and how they differ from in-house staff or freelancers.
+This article will explore what a content creator agency offers, who should consider working with one, and how they differ from in-house staff or freelancers.

-## What Does a Content Creation Agency Do?
+## What is a Content Company?

 Before we get to who should work with an agency, let’s take a minute to look at content and how it performs.